 Accommodation for first year graduate students is allocated by the Accommodation Office.
 An accommodation ballot is held for College accommodation for students in their second and subsequent years.

-Most new postgraduates prefer to move into College-allocated accommodation for their first year.
 These residences have the benefit of their own management and cleaning services and are cost effective.
 Factors to consider:

 - All residences are self-catering.
 Prepared meals are available in College for the majority of the year.